DineshAvula/practice-repo/README.md

  So, the command looks like 'git commit -m "my message" -m "some description" '.

 #git init
-Say, we want to create a new repository in the given folder.
+Say, we want git to track the code in a particular folder.
 Then we just need to cd to that folder and then run 'git init'.
-This will create a new repo in this folder.
+This will track the code in that folder.

 If we want to make an already existing folder into a repository, then 'git init folder-name'.
 If we pass 'ls -la' commands into it, we will be able to see '.git' file in both of them.

+#.git
+It is a directory and it contains everything that is related to our repository.
+If we want to stop tracking a directory, then we just need to remove this '.git' directory.
+We can remove it using  'rm -rf' command.

+#rm -rf
+This command is used to remove a file/folder from the current directory.